-A Common Sense Approach to Using Video
+A Commonsense Approach to Using Video

-As a medium, video continues to evolve, with increases in bandwidth (the amount of data that can be transmitted) contributing to a rise in video use.
+As a medium, video continues to evolve, with increases in bandwidth (the amount of data that can be transmitted) contributing to a rise in its use.
 Plus, as it’s gained popularity, marketing platforms have prioritized it, which, in turn, has widened its influence across more channels.

-What Video Can Do For You
+What Video Can Do for You